10 Things to Do in Washington DC in Winter

 Downtown Christmas Market| ©Ricardo R

-Another winter and holiday attraction of the U.S. capital is its Christmas markets.
-The most popular is undoubtedly the downtown Christmas market, composed of more than 100 stalls of crafts, food and all kinds of Christmas products, which also hosts many children's activities.
-This plan is, therefore, especially recommended if you are traveling to Washington with children.
+Another of the winter and Christmas attractions in the US capital are its Christmas markets.
+The most popular is undoubtedly the downtown Christmas market, which has more than 100 stalls selling crafts, food, and all kinds of Christmas products, as well as hosting many children's activities.
+This plan is therefore especially recommended if you are traveling to Washington with children.

-Can I tell you how I would organize myself?
-I would hire a seat on the Washington Big Bus and take a tour aboard this tourist bus, which passes through the most emblematic places of the city.
-Afterwards, I would get off at the Smithsonian American Art Museum, which is right next to the Christmas market, and take a stroll to buy some gifts and have a hot drink.
+Shall I tell you how I would organize it?
+I would book a seat on the Washington Big Bus and take a tour on this tourist bus, which passes by the city's most iconic sights.
+Then I would get off at the Smithsonian Museum of American Art, which is right next to the Christmas market, and take a stroll to buy some gifts and have a hot drink.
 Are you in?

 • Price: Free